Jio GigaFiber User Answers All Your Questions About Jio's Broadband Service

-Since the Jio GigaFiber announcement last year in August, there have been a lot of questions among consumers, including when they can start using the service or when it will be available in their area.
-There is finally some good news as the company is slowly ramping up the rollout in select areas in cities around the country.
-Reliance Jio is still not calling it a commercial rollout and the consumers are still being provided the Jio GigaFiberservice under the preview offer, which has been live for some time now.
+Jio GigaFiber was announced in August last year and since then, there have been a lot of questions among consumers, including when they can start using the service or when it will be available in their area.
+There is finally some good news as the company is slowly ramping up the Jio GigaFiber rollout in select areas in cities around the country.
+Reliance Jio is still not calling it a commercial rollout and the consumers are still being provided the Jio GigaFiber service under the preview offer, which has been live for some time now.

 There have been several reports claiming to reveal the details of Reliance Jio GigaFiber service, but the company was silent until now.
 It has recently published some frequently asked questions (FAQS) on its website, which detail some aspects of its service, including security deposit details as well as the prepaid plan.